kamilest/meds-evaluation/README.md

 Note that while `predicted_boolean_value` and `predicted_boolean_probability` are optional, at least one of them must be present and contain non-null values in order to generate the results.
 In addition, a schema can contain additional fields but at the moment these will not be used in MEDS Evaluation.

-When predicting the `boolean_value` label, are allowed to use all data about a subject up to and including the `prediction_time`.